 Paul started woodworking 30 years ago, making craft pieces for family and friends.
 This hobby soon developed into a part-time business designing and building handcrafted furniture and cabinets.

-He has taken coursework at the internationally reknowned Penland School of Crafts in North Carolina where he received training from some of America’s premier woodworkers.
-For 12 years, as the facilities manager of a local college, he was involved in all types of renovation, restoration, and new construction.
-One of the campus buildings, “Old Main”, predated the civil war and was built using techniques of joinery and materials that are seldom seen in modern construction.
+He has completed courses at the renowned Penland School of Crafts in North Carolina, where he was trained by some of America’s top woodworkers.
+Additionally, he spent 12 years as the facilities manager at a local college, where he was involved in a variety of renovation, restoration, and new construction projects.
+Among the buildings he worked on was “Old Main,” which was built before the Civil War using construction techniques and materials that are rarely seen in modern buildings.

 To maintain this building required that he and his crew hand-make many decorative and structural pieces to match those on the original structure.
 “Old Main”, developed in Paul an appreciation for the skills and craftsmanship of its 19th-century builders.
 In 2000, Paul retired from college to open his shop and pursue his love of woodworking full time.